Chart Color Schemes

 Condobolin is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Condobolin, as per the latest Census, 94.9% of dwellings were houses while 5.1% consisted of semi-detached homes, apartments, and other types.
-This is compared to Non-Metro NSW's 92.0% houses and 8.0% other dwellings.
-Home ownership in Condobolin stood at 46.7%, with mortgaged dwellings at 25.6% and rented ones at 27.7%.
-The median monthly mortgage repayment was $867, lower than Non-Metro NSW's average of $1,200.
-Median weekly rent in Condobolin was recorded at $180, compared to Non-Metro NSW's $220.
-Nationally, Condobolin's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Condobolin, as per the latest Census, 94.9% of dwellings were houses while 5.1% comprised semi-detached homes, apartments, and other types.
+This compares to Non-Metro NSW's 92.0% houses and 8.0% other dwellings.
+Home ownership in Condobolin stood at 46.7%, with mortgaged properties at 25.6% and rented ones at 27.7%.
+The median monthly mortgage repayment was $867, below Non-Metro NSW's average of $1,200 and Australia's figure of $1,863.
+Median weekly rent in Condobolin was $180, significantly lower than Non-Metro NSW's $220 and the national average of $375.

 Frequently Asked Questions - Housing